nebgnahz/blog/drafts/presentation.md

 I'd like to emphasize the properties of these guidelines: you can apply in your presentation.
 By "apply", I mean you can almost run it like an algorithm to check if your presentation follows them.

-## Every new word/concept is properly introduced and no synonyms (i.e. surprising words)
+## Every new word/concept is properly introduced and no synonyms (surprising words)

 Synonyms removes a feel of repetitive in written materials.
 Synonyms can show off you knowledge and vocabularies.